21+ entrance examination

 ---|---|

-29 March 2025 | €195,- |
+29 November 2025 | €210,- |

-17 May 2025 | €135,- (no resit options) |
+9 May 2026 | €150,- (no resit options) |

 Take note!
 You have to apply for the degree programme through Studielink and for the 21+ entrance examination.
 Check the degree programme website for the application deadline and procedure.
 When you apply for a degree programme, the 21+ entrance examination team will not automatically be alerted that you need to take part in the 21+ entrance examination.
 You have to register for the 21+ entrance examination yourself.
 You can take part in the 21+ entrance examination for one degree programme at a time.
+Even if you have not yet passed the 21+ admission examination, you can register for the programme through Studielink.
+If you do not register with Studielink before the deadline and you pass the 21+ admission examination after this deadline, you will not be able to start the programme.

 Exam schedule

-There are three moments of entry fort he 21+ entrance examination.
+There are three moments of entry for the 21+ entrance examination.
 The subject tests are all on the same date.
 You always register for one of the three entry moments.
 Also when you do not have to take a subject test.
 You will receive the exact exam schedule no later than 5 working days ahead of the exam date on your private email address.
 If you dit not receive an email by that time, please contact toelatingstoets@hva.nl.

 Subject test dates (= entry moment)